jasonkneen/TiCons-CLI/README.md

      ```
      ~/myproject ticons splashes
      ```

+- Detects if the CWD contains a classic or Alloy project, what platforms are targeted and then generates missing asset densities `iphone/images` as input.
+If both iOS and Android MDPI are targetted, `images` is used for both iOS and Android MDPI.

+     ```
+     ~/myproject ticons assets
+     ```

 You can specify diferent input (`ticons icons myIcon.png`) and options to override the defaults for fine-tune the results to your liking.

 ### Module